johnmholmes/M5StackS3_Atom_Lite_CANUSB/README.md

 Bidirectional bridge between OpenLCB/LCC (CAN @ 125 kbit/s) and JMRI GridConnect protocol for the **M5Stack AtomS3 Lite**.

+## This is a tool to allow you to test Can nodes on a work bench only.
+It may not be able to cope with to many nodes starting up all at once.
+I created this to allow me to test nodes when away from my layout.
+But have shared it to assist others who are trying to get into OpenLCB.

 ## Hardware Options

 ### 1. Grove Port (Unit Mini CAN)